BardoQi/Sight/README.md

 And other functions is for the peroperty's value.

-You could using a chain orpeator for the instance initial.
+You could use the operator chain for the instance initial.

 For instance:
 ```php